tanglizhe1105/SubgraphMatch/README.md

 #Subgraph Matching on Spark

+- This is a sbt project.
-Find all subgraphs which is matched to query graph in data graph.
+- Subgraph matching is aimed to find all subgraphs which is matched to query graph in data graph.
-The matching requires vertex tag matching and edge matching between result graph and query graph
+- The matching requires vertex tag matching and edge matching between result graph and query graph.

 for example:
 ```